Hindley Green: Economy

-In March 2011, Wigan granted permission to build the UK's first zero-energy business park.
+In March 2011, Wigan borough council granted permission to build the UK's first zero-energy business park.
 The £2.7 million scheme created around 21000 sqft of office space at Swan Lane, Hindley Green Industrial Estate.
 The tenants are not required to pay gas, electric or water costs because of the zero carbon technologies used such as wind turbines and rainwater collection.